ocimar84/funkosgalaxy/README.md

 > - Code Institute: I began this project by following the guidance and lessons from Code Institute's instructional projects.
 These projects laid a strong foundation for my understanding of web development.

->  - Mentors: A special thanks to the mentors Malia who provided valuable insights and assistance throughout the development process.
+>  - Mentors: A special thanks to the mentors Malia and Vitor who provided valuable insights and assistance throughout the development process.
 Your guidance was instrumental in overcoming challenges and improving the quality of the project.

 >  - Stack Overflow: The Stack Overflow community proved to be an invaluable resource.
 I frequently referred to solutions and explanations provided by the community members when encountering coding issues.